CliMA/CloudMicrophysics.jl/docs/src/P3Scheme.md

 # P3 Scheme
-TO DO: This is where P3 documentation will be.

 The `P3Scheme.jl` module implements the predicted particle properties (P3) scheme for ice-phase microphysics developed by [cite articles].